Originally posted 23 August 2017

 Gene Minimum deletion size (Kb) SHANK3 85 MAPK8IP2 207 PLXNB2 540 TRABD 619 PIM3 854 ZBED4 928 BRD1 995 TBC1D22A 3,643 GRAMD4 4,181 CELSR1 4,281 SMC1B 5,405 PHF21B 5,809 PRR5 6,081 SULT4A1 6,956 SCUBE1 7,475 TCF20 8,603 SREBF2 8,911 XRCC6 9,154

 The first thing to notice is that what started out as 108 genes is now reduced to 18 genes.
 There are a few other genes with pLI below 0.9, but not far below 0.9.
 These may also be important.
-Regardless, the number of PMS genes has gone from intractable to something much more manageable.
+Regardless, the number of PMS genes has gone from intractable (108) to something much more manageable (18 or maybe 20).
 If your child has an average size deletion (around 4,500 kb), then there are 10 relevant genes.
-Note that some, although relatively few, children are missing only SHANK3.
+Note that some children are missing only SHANK3.
+We will not forget them.
+But, in the meantime we need a major push to fully understand the other important genes of PMS.

-In my next blog I will discuss what these genes do and how they might impact your child.
+In future blogs I will discuss what some of these genes do and how they might impact your child.

 Are children with Phelan McDermid syndrome insensitive to pain?